Wednesday, May 30, 2012

 The Georgia/Leeds researchers also analyzed consumers who are low on coupon proneness and high on value consciousness.
 These consumers had good PTPK.
 They were much better skilled in figuring out what pricing tactic the retailer was using to tempt purchasing.
 These shoppers also appreciated why the retailer was using the tactic and could calibrate what difference it really made.
 And those with the good PTPK were confident in their assessments, meaning they could avoid defensiveness when it was advisable to change their opinions.
 The coupon users stayed locked into their addiction.

 If you choose to move away from issuing coupons to promote sales, recognize that there will be consumers who are high on PTPK, and will therefore pick up on the other ways you’re delivering value to them.
-For your shoppers who are high on coupon proneness rather than PTPK, you’ll need to assertively and continually pump into them evidence of that value.
+For your shoppers who are high on coupon proneness rather than PTPK, you’d need to assertively and continually pump into them evidence of that value.

 For your profitability: Sell Well: What Really Moves Your Shoppers